 One meeting with the Rocklin Chamber of Commerce was held November 12, 2004, during the development of the BMPs.
-Currently, stakeholders such as the Chamber of Commerce, Rocklin Unified School District (RUSD), homeowner associations, and local businesses (e.g., STAR ECO Station and United Natural Foods, Inc.) are involved in the ongoing development, modification, and implementation of several Public Education and Outreach and Public Participation BMPs as the City's SWMP evolves.
+Currently, stakeholders such as the Chamber of Commerce, Rocklin Unified School District (RUSD), homeowner associations, local businesses (e.g., STAR ECO Station and United Natural Foods, Inc.), as well as local advocacy groups (e.g. Dry Creek Conservancy and Sacramento Tree Foundation) are involved in the ongoing development, modification, and implementation of several Public Education and Outreach and Public Participation BMPs as the City's SWMP evolves.